PasiniSamuele/Robust-Attack-Detectors-LLM/docs/results.md

 </html>

 ## RQ3
-Do the functions generated by LLMs, when assessed on an existing evaluation dataset, demonstrate comparable performance to state-of-the-art ML models trained specifically for the task?
+Do the detectors generated by LLMs, when assessed on an existing evaluation dataset, demonstrate comparable performance to state-of-the-art ML models trained specifically for the task?